karmaniket/Academic-Predictor/README.md

 ## 🚀 Features

 - Predicts academic year using numeric input
-- Purely script based web app
-- Easily deployable on Cloudflare
+- Easily determine which grade you were in, are in or will be in based on any given year
+- Covers a wide range from Grade 1 to postgraduate degree
+- A simple responsive user interface

 ## ❓ How to use

 > [!TIP]
-> - Simply enter your current age <br>
+> - Simply enter your current age
-> - Enter your desired/target year <br>
+> - Enter your desired/target year
-> - Enter your total years spent in kindergarten (default 5)  <br>
+> - Enter your total years spent in kindergarten (default 5)
-> - Select your higher education, master's or bachelor's <br>
+> - Select your higher education, master's or bachelor's

 ## ⚡ Setup